peteroupc/html3dutil/doc/H3DU.Mesh.md

 ### H3DU.Mesh#vertex2(x, y) <a id='H3DU.Mesh_H3DU.Mesh_vertex2'></a>

 Adds a new vertex to this mesh.
-The Z-coordinate will be treated as 0.
+The Z coordinate will be treated as 0.

 #### Parameters

 * `x` (Type: Array.&lt;Number> | number)<br>
-    The X-coordinate.
+    The X coordinate.
 If "y" is null or omitted, this is instead a 3-element array giving the X, Y, and Z coordinates, or a single number giving the coordinate for all three dimensions.
 * `y` (Type: Number)<br>
-    The Y-coordinate.
+    The Y coordinate.
 If "x" is an array, this parameter may be omitted.

 #### Return Value